Eldarrin/deepsea/README.md

 Thanks, Andy

-### Currently it is using Redis for Pub/sub, mongo for audit writes, mysql for reviewable data, infinispan for clustering.
+### Currently it is using Redis for Pub/sub, mongo for audit writes, mysql for reviewable data (with redis cache now implementing), infinispan for clustering.
 Also need to write tests for everything.

 ## Initial Layout
 ### Deepsea Insurance